Observation of strong backscattering in valley-Hall photonic topological interface modes: Structural characterization of bearded valley-Hall waveguides

 Both samples contain test circuits which connect to a photonic topological insulator (PTI) waveguide using free-space grating couplers~\cite{Faraon_CoherentGenerationNonclassical_2008} and rectangular strip waveguides, an example of which is shown in Fig.~\ref{fig:circuit-overview}a.
 A detail of the grating coupler is shown in Fig.~\ref{fig:circuit-overview}b.
 The circuits are arranged on the chip in arrays, where the length $L$ is swept from $L=250a_0$ to $L=1250a_0$ on Sample 1 and from $L=250a_0$ to $L=1750a_0$ on Sample 2.
-Sample 1 additionally contains two arrays of test circuits (lengths $L=250a_0$ to $L=1250a_0$) where sharp bends has been introduced near both ends of the PTI waveguide.
+The lengths of the connecting rectangular waveguides are kept constant to keep their losses constant.
+Shunt circuits in which the PTI waveguide is fully removed are also fabricated to evaluate coupling efficiency into the PTI waveguide.
+Sample 1 additionally contains two arrays of test circuits (lengths $L=250a_0$ to $L=1250a_0$) where sharp bends have been introduced near both ends of the PTI waveguide.
 The raw measured power spectral densities (PSDs) for two lengths of test circuits (with no bends) on both samples are shown in Fig.~\ref{fig:spectral-shifts}.
 The devices of Sample 1 were fabricated in two groups of three arrays each, spatially separated by about \SI{5}{mm}.
 The effect of such spatial arrangement is clearly seen in Fig.~\ref{fig:spectral-shifts}a, where we observe systematic spectral shifts of about \SI{6}{nm} between the two groups (indicated by blue and red curves).
 This is likely a result of either inhomogeneities in device layer thickness or variable loading effects during reactive-ion etching and not of stochastic fabrication disorder.
 Therefore, we analyze these two groups separately.
 The test circuits on Sample 2 are fabricated in closer proximity and as evidenced by Fig.~\ref{fig:spectral-shifts}b, exhibit stochastic variations between circuits but no clear systematic spectral shifts.